f279801/google-translate/README.md

 increase Echo Area you could increase the value of `max-mini-window-height` variable, for example: `(setq max-mini-window-height 0.5)`.
+As said above, this configuration can always be overrided runtime when calling the default UI function.
+This is handy when you temporary want to use another buffer rather than the default one for some specific translation. e.g: popup tooltip is the default one but you want to get more information about some translations, then you can temporary switch to popup buffer instead.

 If `google-translate-enable-ido-completion` is non-NIL, the input will be read with ido-style completion.